Display Screen Equipment (DSE) Assessment

 - Ensure workplaces meet the minimum specified requirements.

-- Provide information on how to plan work activities to include breaks or changes of activity.
+- Provide details on how to plan work activities to include breaks or changes of activity.

-- Provide information on eye and eyesight testing entitlements.
+- Give additional information on eye and eyesight testing entitlements.

 - Provide information and training on posture, how to use equipment correctly, when and how to report any discomfort

-Not only are DSE assessments a legal requirement but they can help to prevent and alleviate musculoskeletal disorders, improve concentration levels and increase productivity of staff.
+Not only are display screen equipment assessments a legal requirement but they can help to prevent and alleviate musculoskeletal disorders, improve concentration levels and increase productivity of staff.
 DSE assessments are generally in expensive to the business as the risks can be controlled using low cost controls e.g. A well-designed work station or simple changes to an activity.

 A growing number of organisations are adopting an in house approach to deliver training to colleagues by having their own in house assessor.
 This method of delivery can be cost saving, convenient and customisable to the individual employee’s and work places needs.
 It is also a fantastic way to encourage team building in the workplace by giving an awareness of others job roles and encourage interaction and communication between staff.